kodekloudhub/linux-basics-course/docs/10-The-Client-Demonstration/02-Troubleshoot-the-Development-Environment.md

     Python3 manage.py migrate
     ```

-    Start the app again so the question will vaildate.
+    Start the app again so the question will validate.

     **What is this venv stuff?**